segmentio/segment-docs/src/connections/destinations/catalog/segmetrics/index.md

 analytics.page()
 ```

-Segment sends `page` calls to SegMetrics as a `view` event and are available in the analytics dashboard as a `click` event.
+Segment sends `page` calls to SegMetrics as `view` events, which are available in the analytics dashboard as a `click` event.

 ## Track